Topic: DMD0224

 • At end of code-block will create the new target stage as the last rung of this Program.

-On Error Counter - enable this option and select a DWord location to store the total number of times the RX failed to complete.
-This can be any DWord location.
+Enable the On Error Counter option and specify a DWord location to store the total number of times the RX failed to complete.
+This can be any writable DWord location.

-Extended Error Information - enable this selection then enter a memory location to store any error codes returned for this instruction.
+Enable the Extended Error Information option then enter a memory location to store any error codes returned for this instruction.
 This can be any writable numeric location.
 The following lists the Extended error responses and their meaning:

 -1 = Protocol Error occurred.
 The value in LastProtoError (DST38) contains the protocol error code as follows: